zmanian/gaia/spec.md

 Here several new parameters are introduced:
  - Commission:  The commission rate of fees charged to any delegators
  - CommissionMax:  The maximum commission rate which this candidate can charge
- - CommissionChangeRate: The maximum daily change of the candidate commission
+ - CommissionChangeRate: The maximum daily increase of the candidate commission
  - CommissionChangeToday: Counter for the amount of change to commission rate which has occurred today, reset on the first block of each day (UTC time)
  - FeeShares: Cumulative counter for the amount of fees the candidate and its